shaik1002/biggitlabbomb/doc/development/ai_architecture.md

 # AI Architecture

 This document describes architecture shared by the GitLab Duo AI features.
-For historical motivation and goals of this architecture, see the [AI Gateway Architecture design document](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/ai_gateway/).
+For historical motivation and goals of this architecture, see the [AI Gateway Architecture blueprint](../architecture/blueprints/ai_gateway/index.md).

 ## Introduction